 Once you’ve decided you want the benefit that comes with staggered wheels, you have to find the perfect staggered wheel setup for your vehicle.

 If you’re simply upgrading your tire width, it’s one of the more straightforward modifications to set up.
 When replacing your tires, simply put larger wheels on the rear axle than the front.

 Keep in mind that there’s a lot more to this than finding bigger tires and slapping them on your vehicle.
 You’ll still need to verify the staggered fitment.
 You can usually add or subtract 15 to 20 millimeters from your tire’s width before you’ll run into any problems.

 Additionally, it’s good to double-check that your new tires aren’t rubbing on any other components after you install them.
-You may need to use a fender rolling tool to fold up the “lip” of your fenders, and may need to use it to “pull” your fenders out too.
+You may need to use a fender rolling tool to roll the “lip” of your fenders up, and may need to use it to “pull” your fenders out too.